Networking can make or break your career, but many of us fear the very thought of pressing flesh and “working a room.”

 Fortunately, networking doesn’t have to be like that.
 Like any other social skill, networking has some unwritten rules.
 Learn this road map, and networking can become surprisingly easy.

 So just how do you successfully network?
 These nine tips will help.

 Networking is nothing more than meeting people at any gathering.
 Pros recommend that you think of each person you meet as a friend of a friend.
 Walk up, introduce yourself by name and briefly tell what you do.
 When the person shares his or her name, you have the start of a conversation.

 Yes, you want to hold up your end of the conversation, but don’t overdo it.
 Many newbie networkers are so eager to share their stories that they deliver a monologue.
 The person you meet isn’t your biographer.
 Don’t share your life story.
 You are looking to connect, not close a deal.

 Make it a rule to listen more than you talk.
 And don’t look over the person’s shoulder for other people to meet.
 Concentrate on what the person says, ask questions and engage.

 4. Keep in contact

 Don’t overwhelm those you enjoy meeting.
 Instead, make polite conversation, then move on.
 Try to remember what you’ve learned about someone — such as his or her interests — and follow up once or twice during the year.

 5. Think of contacts as people, not connections

-It’s easy to fall into the trap of thinking what contacts can do for YOU instead of how you might help them.
-Even successful people can use help at various times.
-Sobel told Inc. that his brother helped a former CEO of Walmart with some health information.
-That’s the kind of connection that can develop into a social relationship.
+It’s easy to fall into the trap of thinking about what contacts can do for YOU instead of how you might help them.
+But even successful people can use help at various times.
+If you can help, do so.